Taber abrading wheels

 S-24 Aluminum Wheel – A solid aluminum wheel that can be used by itself or to apply an abrasive strip.

-S-33 Sandpaper Strip – A closed coat sandpaper that is cut to 12.7mm x 160mm strips and includes a pressure sensitive adhesive to attach the strip to the periphery of CS-0 (S-32) resilient wheels.
+S-33 Sandpaper Strip – A closed-coat sandpaper that is cut into 12.7mm x 160mm strips and includes a pressure-sensitive adhesive to attach the strip to the periphery of CS-0 (S-32) resilient wheels.
 The S-33 consists of an extra fine aluminum oxide grit, graded as 360 FEPA which has an average particle size that is approximately 40.5µm (0.00159 inches).
 The paper is an “A” weight which satisfies the paper grammage requirement of 70 – 100 g/m².
 To maintain the rate of abrasion, the sandpaper strips must be changed after a defined number of test cycles (typically 200 or 500).
 Applications include vitreous and porcelain enamels, paints, metallic coatings, and furniture surfaces.

-S-42 Sandpaper Strip – An open coat sandpaper that is cut to 12.7mm x 160 mm strips and includes a pressure sensitive adhesive to attach the strip to the periphery of CS-0 (S-32) resilient wheels.
+S-42 Sandpaper Strip – An open coat sandpaper that is cut into 12.7mm x 160 mm strips and includes a pressure-sensitive adhesive to attach the strip to the periphery of CS-0 (S-32) resilient wheels.
 The S-42 consists of a very fine aluminum oxide grit, graded as 180 ANSI-CAMI which has an average particle size that is approximately 78µm (0.00304 inches).
 The paper is an “A” weight which satisfies the paper grammage requirement of 70 – 100 g/m².
 To maintain the rate of abrasion, the sandpaper strips must be changed after a defined number of test cycles (typically 200 or 500).
-Applications include high pressure decorative laminates, wood flooring, plastics, furniture surfaces, paints and varnishes.
+Applications include high-pressure decorative laminates, wood flooring, plastics, furniture surfaces, paints, and varnishes.

 The Taber abrading wheels are a proprietary formulation developed and designed by Taber Industries so the binder material breaks down during use, exposing and creating a new abrading surface.

-The minimum usable diameter of Taber abrading wheels is 44.4 mm, which corresponds with the wheel label.
+The minimum usable diameter of Taber abrading wheels is 44.4 mm, that corresponds with the wheel label.

 Abrading wheels for the Taber Abraser (Abrader) can be classified as: